 Instead, let your car accident lawyer manage any communication with the insurance on your behalf.
 If you haven’t already hired a qualified attorney, the first time the insurance company contacts you is the perfect time to do so.

 If you’re in a vehicle accident in Sacramento, the first and most important step is to ensure your health.
-Call 911 if you can at the scene, and follow up as quickly as possible with a trusted doctor for a check-up.
+Call 911 if you can at the scene, and follow up as quickly as possible with a trusted doctor for a medical exam.
 If physically able, gather information at the scene to make sure the police and any other entities down the road have the most accurate picture of the accident possible.

 California has at-fault laws for determining liability, which means that damages depend on who is proven to be responsible for the accident.
 Though the officer at the scene may include an initial observation on who may be at fault in the police report, the party suing for compensation will need to prove that others were responsible.